 If this will also be a time of learning to nurse your newborn, you’ll want to stock up on the following in your postpartum care kit:

 - Nipple Cream– Motherlove Nipple Cream is one of my favorites for relief when you first start breastfeeding.
-It is organic and safe to leave on as baby nurses, and it soothes and heals the inevitable cracked nipples that come from the first few weeks of breastfeeding.
+It is organic and safe to leave on as your baby nurses, and it soothes and heals the inevitable cracked nipples that come from the first few weeks of breastfeeding.
 The Honest Company Calm Your Nip Balm is also great!

 - Nursing Pads– I loved using the Kindred Bravely Ultra Absorbent Reusable Nursing Pads because of their shape and the fact that they held up in the wash so well.
 Bamboobies bamboo version are also great and machine washable for dozens of reuses.
 Since you can easily go through several per day, stock up so you’ll never be without.

 - Lactation Snacks and Supplements– You’ll need extra calories while breastfeeding, and these helpful cookies double as lactation support.
 Fill your postpartum belly and enhance your milk production to keep your breastfeeding game strong.
 I also loved this Magnesium Drink and Legendary Milk to help prevent clogged ducts!